silver-zepp/simulator-se/README.md

 2. Unzip the contents of one of the archives from the [Releases](../../releases) page, overwriting the contents.
 * by default, on windows, the Simulator is installed under `C:\Users\YOUR_USERNAME\AppData\Local\Programs\`
 3. Run the Simulator and install all the necessary Emulators.
-4. Finally, run the `simfw-patcher-win.exe` and follow the instructions.
+4. Finally, run the `simfw-patcher-win.exe` which is located in the same folder as `simulator.exe` and follow the instructions.
 5. Done!
 You should be able to run the Simulator without `TUN/TAP` adapter.

 ![](./assets/win/sim-win.png)